MinetestForFun/server-minetestforfun/mods/mobs/README.txt

 Changelog:

-beta- Npc mob added, kills monsters, attacks player when punched, right click with food to heal or gold lump for drop 1.05- Added ExeterDad's bunny's which can be picked up and tamed with 4 carrots from farming redo or farming_plus, also shears added to get wool from sheep and lastly Jordach/BSD's kitten
+beta- Npc mob added, kills monsters, attacks player when punched, right click with food to heal or gold lump for drop 1.06- Changed recovery times after breeding, and time taken to grow up (can be sped up by feeding baby animal) 1.05- Added ExeterDad's bunny's which can be picked up and tamed with 4 carrots from farming redo or farming_plus, also shears added to get wool from sheep and lastly Jordach/BSD's kitten
 1.04- Added mating for sheep, cows and hogs...  feed animals to make horny and hope for a baby which is half size, will grow up quick though :)
 1.03- Added mob drop/replace feature so that chickens can drop eggs, cow/sheep can eat grass/wheat etc.